SushantOgale/GUI-Based-File-Type-Identifier-Magic-Number-Analysis-/README.md

 The application provides a simple GUI built with Tkinter, making it usable without command-line knowledge.

 FEATURES

-File type identification using magic numbers
+1.File type identification using magic numbers

-User-friendly GUI interface
+2.User-friendly GUI interface

-Detects extension mismatch (spoofing alert)
+3.Detects extension mismatch (spoofing alert)

-Works on any file type
+4.Works on any file type

-Cross-platform (Windows, Linux, macOS)
+5.Cross-platform (Windows, Linux, macOS)

-Offline & lightweight (no external APIs)
+6.Offline & lightweight (no external APIs)

 HOW IT WORK

-User selects a file via GUI
+1.User selects a file via GUI

-Tool reads the first few bytes of the file
+2.Tool reads the first few bytes of the file

-Compares bytes against known file signatures
+3.Compares bytes against known file signatures

 Displays: